zhourrr/nvim_configs/README.md

 # Configuration Files for Vim and Neovim.

 I know nothing about lua language, therefore I almost commented everything in the init.lua file.

-The configuration is intended to be minimal and not exceed 500 lines.
+**_It is intended to have a minimal configuration which does not exceed 500 lines._**

 Copy the `init.lua` file to `~/.config/nvim/`